mariaSlimani/MasterThesis/README.md

 }
 ```
 ## Questions or Collaborations
-If you have any questions, feedback, or potential collaboration opportunities related to this thesis, please feel free to contact me on : iw_slimani@esi.dz.
+If you have any questions, feedback, or potential collaboration opportunities related to this thesis, please feel free to contact me on [my email address](iw_slimani@esi.dz).